-In the case of economics, in order to liberate itself from its philosophical progenitor, this would mean abandoning the philosophical belief that human beings are rational creatures, and that reason is the sole or primary determinant of our actions and decisions.
+In the case of economics, in order to liberate itself from its philosophical progenitor, this would mean abandoning the erroneous philosophical belief that human beings are rational creatures, and that reason is the sole or primary determinant of our actions and decisions.
 The first economists – writers like David Hume, Adam Smith, John Stuart Mill, and David Ricardo – were philosophers who primarily reasoned about economic matters.
-Even in the present day, economists generally adhere to a philosophical, rather than to a rigorously scientific, standard of truth, since many of them believe that mere logical or mathematical deduction and consistency are sufficient to establish the truth of their theories.
-What this means is that, attached as economics still is by an umbilical cord to its philosophical forebear, economists have not the slightest justification for calling their profession a science.
+Even in the present day, most economists adhere to a philosophical, rather than to a rigorously scientific, standard of truth, since many of them believe that mere logical or mathematical deduction and consistency are sufficient to establish the truth of their theories, beliefs, and mathematical models.
+What this means is that, attached as economics still is by an umbilical cord to its philosophical parent, economists have not the slightest justification for calling their field of study a science.
 The false belief that economics is a science has misled many economists and their students into believing that their laws and theories have the same precision and universal validity as true scientific laws and theories.
-That this belief is wrong is clearly demonstrated by the many harmful effects which the application of economic theories has produced in numerous countries around the world.
+That this belief is wrong is clearly demonstrated by the many harmful effects that the application of economic theories has produced in numerous countries around the world.

 To give an everyday example of how the assumption of rationality fails to account for common human behaviours, let us consider the matter of consumer purchases, a subject that is dear to the hearts of economists.
 According to the theory of utility maximization, which is one of the basic theories of modern economics, individuals spend their money in order to maximize a theoretical economic entity called utility, which is an amalgam of pleasure, satisfaction, need, and usefulness.
 According to economists, we buy products like foods, clothes, houses, music, art, and bicycles, and the services of teachers, plumbers, doctors, lawyers, electricians, and police officers because we need them or because they give us pleasure to own or consume them.
 This theory accounts for differences in people’s preferences by declaring that individuals have different priorities of utility.
 A smoker obviously has a different priority or preference than a non-smoker, which will influence the purchases one makes.